 Copy documents to prove your address can be a:

-Copy documents to prove your name can be a:
+The copies of documents to prove a name change must be sent by post and can be a:

 Return the certificate or retention to DVLA Personalised Registrations if there are any mistakes.
 Add a relevant support letter with an explanation identifying the errors.
 Common errors include name or address misspellings.